Have you ever found yourself in a panic, scrambling to prepare for a meeting that slipped your mind?

 We have great news: all email templates below are formatted for YouCanBookMe!

-Feel free to copy and paste them into the email content section of your reminder emails.
+Feel free to copy and paste these meeting reminder templates into the email content section of your reminder emails.

 P.S.
 Did you notice these brackets { }?
 Those are shorthand codes, which will automatically populate with the corresponding information for all YouCanBookMe users.

-Yep, that means each of your email reminders will be personalized automatically!
+Yep, that means each of your email reminders for your upcoming events will be personalized automatically!

 Not a YouCanBookMe user?
 No problem!
 Simply fill in the information inside the brackets manually to personalize the emails to your use case.